bacontime/blog-mirror/nature/clades.md

 [BugGuide.net](https://bugguide.net/node/view/15740) is about "Insects, Spiders & Their Kin", for example.
 The "bug" emoji 🐛 doesn't depict a "true bug".
 And [etymologically, "bug" probably comes from a word that means "something scary"](https://www.etymonline.com/search?q=bug).
-(Ignore the fact that bacteria are sometimes called bugs, because then *every* living creature would cladistically be a bug.)
+(Ignore the fact that bacteria are sometimes called bugs, because then *every* living organism would cladistically be a bug.)

 <!--
 Let me check to make sure I'm not the only one who feels this way about the word bug.